 APh/EE 130.
 Electromagnetic Theory.
 9 units (3-0-6); first term.
 For course description, see Applied Physics.

 EE/APh 131.
-Optical Wave Propagation.
+Light Interaction with Atomic Systems - Lasers.
 9 units (3-0-6); second term.
+Prerequisites: APh/EE 130.
 Light-matter interaction, spontaneous and induced transitions in atoms and semiconductors.
 Absorption, amplification, and dispersion of light in atomic media.
 Principles of laser oscillation, generic types of lasers including semiconductor lasers, mode-locked lasers.
 Frequency combs in lasers.
 The spectral properties and coherence of laser light.
-Instructors: Yariv.
+Instructor: Yariv.

 APh/EE 132.
 Special Topics in Photonics and Optoelectronics.
 9 units (3-0-6); third term.
 For course description, see Applied Physics.

 EE/CS/EST 135.
 Power System Analysis.
-9 units (3-0-6); second term.
+9 units (3-3-3); second term.
 Prerequisites: EE 44, Ma 2a, or equivalent.
 Phasor representation, 3-phase transmission system, per-phase analysis; power system modeling, transmission line, transformer, generator; network matrix, power flow solution, optimal power flow; Swing equation, stability, protection; demand response, power markets.
-Instructor: Low.
+Instructors: Low.

 CS/EE 143.
 Communication Networks.
 9 units (3-3-3).
 For course description, see Computer Science.